NeolGG/Assignment-CSE-30124-RE-ApprAIse/README.md

 ### housing_model.py

-This creates a model based on the data from a csv file.
+This creates a model based on the data from a CSV file.
 Usage:

     ./housing_model.py input_file.csv